It works for pets just like it does for humans. Regular physical exams, current shots, and regular parasite control help prevent disease.

 Advanced Care Pet Hospital stocks Royal Canin prescription diets for pets with special dietary needs.

-Royal Canin maintenance diets are also offered.
+Royal Canin maintenance diets are occasionally ordered for clients.
 If your cat or dog is on a prescription diet other than Royal Canin, the Royal Canin company likely has a comparable dietary product.

 We offer individual nutritional plans to keep your pet healthy.